angelobaricante/organix/README.md

 ## How it Contributes to SDG

-OrganiX contributes to the United Nations' Sustainable Development Goals (SDGs) by promoting both responsible consumption and production patterns (SDG 12) and quality education (SDG 4).
+OrganiX contributes to the United Nations' Sustainable Development Goals (SDGs) by promoting both quality education (SDG 4) and responsible consumption and production patterns (SDG 12).

 <p align="center">
   <picture align="center">